-Career and placement services: A range of services, including (often) the following: coordination of visits of employers to campus; aptitude and vocational testing; interest inventories, personal counseling; help in resume writing, interviewing, launching the job search; listings for those students desiring employment and those seeking permanent positions; establishment of a permanent reference folder; career resource materials.

-Carnegie units: One year of study or the equivalent in a secondary school subject.
+Career and placement services: A range of services, including (often) the following: coordination of visits of employers to campus; antitude and vocational testing: interest inventories. personal counseling: help in resume writing. interviewing. launching the iob search: Carnegie units: One year of study or the equivalent in a secondary school subject.